 When There Are No More Tigers

-If you’ve experienced prolonged exposure to really hungry tigers—or if you’ve served in combat, or survived rape, or been traumatized as a child—your hindbrain may become hypersensitized to certain cues.
-Loud noises, specific locations, voices, words, and other stimuli can trigger a full-on stress reaction, even if the actual threat is no longer present.
-When people have extreme forms of this sensitivity, we call it post traumatic stress reaction.
-(Or sometimes “disorder,” but that isn’t strictly accurate.
-A hypersensitive limbic system isn’t out of order; it’s merely out of context).
+If you’ve experienced prolonged exposure to hungry tigers—or if you’ve served in combat, or survived rape, or been traumatized as a child—your hindbrain may become hypersensitized to certain cues.
+Loud noises, specific locations, voices, words, and other stimuli can trigger a full-on stress reaction—even if the actual threat is no longer present.
+When people have extreme forms of this sensitivity, we call it post-traumatic stress reaction or sometimes disorder

 Why do we do this?
-I think it’s because there’s a new kind of threat in our modern environment that is much harder for us to recognize than a tiger: We live in a culture that uses fear to manipulate people, that exploits and abuses our survival instincts, and prevents them from working as they should.
+I think it’s because there’s a new kind of threat in our modern environment.
+And, it is much harder for us to recognize than a tiger.
+We live in a culture that uses fear to manipulate people, that exploits and abuses our survival instincts, and prevents them from working as they should.

 Sometimes it’s more complicated—if there is physical injury to the brain, for example.
 But for most people, once they’re in a tiger-free environment and experiencing repeated cycles of seeing-orange-not-getting-eaten, the limbic response to the old triggers gradually cools down.

 But look at the culture we live in.
-Like my hyperactive imagination, it throws potential dangers at us from every direction, nonstop, and spins them out into detailed narratives: Gruesome crimes are lovingly resurrected years after they were solved and turned into hour-long television shows.
+Like my hyperactive imagination, it throws potential dangers at us from every direction, nonstop.
+Then it spins them out into detailed narratives.
+Gruesome crimes are lovingly resurrected years after they were solved and turned into hour-long television shows.
 Missing white women dominate the news cycle for days.
-We’re hypersensitized to threats, via television, movies, news, advertisements, and office gossip.
+We’re hyper-sensitized to threats, via television, movies, news, advertisements, and office gossip.
 There’s no tiger-free region for us to move to, no way to escape from the danger.
 It’s a closed system, a feedback loop, and it’s very destructive.

 Trust Your Instincts—Within Reason

-“Trust your instincts,” we tell people in self defense workshops.
+“Trust your instincts,” we tell people in self-defense workshops.
 It’s good advice.
 But be careful too, about what you feed your instincts on.
-The hindbrain and the neo-cortex often come into conflict when we have to make complex choices about safety, and since the limbic system is in charge of our most basic survival instincts, it’s used to getting its way.
-Which is why the less scrupulous elements of our culture have learned to appeal to it.
+The hindbrain and the neo-cortex often come into conflict when we have to make complex choices about safety.
+Because the limbic system issues our most basic survival instincts, it’s accustomed to getting its way.
+That is why the less scrupulous elements of our culture have learned to appeal to it.

-So it’s important, if we don’t want to be bullied and manipulated, that we keep our threat responses in proportion to the actual threats we face.
-We can discipline our fighting instinct in the sparring ring, or get out of the car and walk somewhere.
-We can look for reliable information about risk, or turn off the TV.
-And if we wake up in the middle of the night, we can do ourselves a favor by telling the hindbrain it’s off duty, and counting sheep instead of tigers.
+If we do not want to be bullied or manipulated, we must consciously keep our threat responses in proportion to the actual threats we face.
+We can discipline our fighting instinct in the sparring ring.
+Get out of the car and walk somewhere.
+Look for reliable information about risk, or turn off the TV.
+And if we wake up in the middle of the night, we can do ourselves a favor by telling the hindbrain it’s off duty—and counting sheep instead of tigers.